Incoming exchange students

 Are you coming to Stockholm University to study Economics?
 The Department of Economics offers a range of English-taught courses, available to students from our international exchange partner institutions.

 How to apply

-Courses in English are offered at Intermediate level and Master's Programme level.
+English-taught courses are offered at Intermediate level and Master's Programme level.

 All available courses at Intermediate and Master's Programme levels yield 7.5 credits each.
 4 courses equal full-time studies and students are recommended not to take more than 30 credits per term.

 Exchange students studying at the Department of Economics for a full academic year will choose courses for the spring term in November.

 The Swedish higher education credit system is fully integrated into ECTS, the European Credit Transfer and Accumulation System.
 One Swedish higher education credit (sometimes called credit, HE credit or hp) is equivalent to one ECTS credit.

 The subject of Economics is divided between different departments at Stockholm University: the Department of Economics offers courses in Economics, and Stockholm Business School in Business/Finance.
 Exchange students accepted by the Department of Economics at Stockholm University will study Economics, and not Business/Finance.